 While not a comprehensive list of questions, ask these first to get a sense of whether the accountant will be a good match for your business.

 Maybe you have a little accounting experience under your belt or you just can’t justify paying someone to do your small business taxes for you.

 If you choose to tackle your small business taxes on your own, consider using an accounting app to make the process much easier.

 One accounting program to consider?
 You’ve probably heard of it before—QuickBooks.

 QuickBooks is simple, powerful, and everybody uses it.

 First and foremost, QuickBooks can help you with your small business tax accounting.
 But it can also help you with payroll, inventory management, profit and loss analysis, and so on.
 QuickBooks has many different editions that can meet any level of accounting need—you’ll just have to pay for varying levels of service.
-FreshBooks is another accounting software to check out.
-FreshBooks will help you oversee your basic cash flow, expenses, invoices, and more.
+Sage is another accounting software to check out.
+Sage will help you know your cash flow, and track your income, expenses, and invoices.

 If you want to file your small business taxes on your own, you don’t have to be totally alone.
 There are many small business apps that you can use to stay organized, prepare your financials, and make tax season a breeze!

 So there you have it—the essentials of preparing for and filing your small business taxes.

 We admit it, there’s a lot that goes into preparing for tax season.
 To remain calm, cool, and collected when it’s time to file your small business taxes, remember these 3 best practices: